shepherd-001/num-verify-api-test/README.md

 # NumVerify API Test Documentation

   This project is designed to tests the **NumVerify API**, a public API that allows you to validate phone numbers at the point of entry into your system.

-at the point of entry into your system).

 ---